 The order the probes are measured in is not important, and you can measure the spectro first, with the colourimeter second.

-- If using a separate patch window, not controlled via ColourSpace, use the RGBW << Measure buttons in-turn
+• If using a separate patch window, not controlled via ColourSpace, use the RGBW << Measure buttons in-turn

-(Each patch colour should be based on a value of 240 to match the ColourSpace generated patches on 0-255 range (8-bit), and 222 for 16-235 (8-bit), although this is not critical so long as the same exact patch values are used for both probes) - With the probe placed on a patch of the correct matching colour press the relevant << Measure button to take a measurement
+(Each patch colour should be based on a value of 242 8 bit for Full Range (equivalent values for alternative bit depths, and different ranges), to match the ColourSpace generated patches, although this is not critical so long as the same exact patch values are used for both probes)

 Regardless of the procedure used to take the probe measurements, the profile files are used in the same way.

-- Select the spectro Reference Probe/Display Preset file from the Probe Matching lower drop-down menu
+• Select the spectro Reference Probe/Display Preset file from the Probe Matching lower drop-down menu

-- Select the colourimeter Active Probe/Display Data file from the upper drop-down menu
+• Select the colourimeter Active Probe/Display Data file from the upper drop-down menu

-- The colourimeter measurements can now be corrected to match the spectro using the Probe Matching Active tick box with Graph Options, Processing
+• The colourimeter measurements can now be corrected to match the spectro using the Probe Matching Active tick box with Graph Options, Processing

-Multi-point Volumetric Matching
+Multi-Point Volumetric Matching

-The fundamental difference with Multi-point Volumetric Matching is that the entire display's colour volume is profiled to perform the match, not just 4 bright patches.
+The fundamental difference with Multi-Point Volumetric Matching is that the entire display's colour volume is profiled to perform the match, not just 4 bright patches.

-- For Multi-point Volumetric Matching a profile really needs to be cube based
+• For Multi-Point Volumetric Matching a profile really needs to be cube based

-(Multi-point Volumetric Matching will work best with uniform profiles, not random ones) - Best results will be attained when the display peak white is set to be close to the target peak white
+• Best results will be attained when the display peak white is set to be close to the target peak white

-(For example, 100 nits for SDR calibration) - Profile the display with each probe in-turn as normal, with no probes selected with the Probe Matching, Configure option
+• Profile the display with each probe in-turn as normal, with no probes selected within the Probe Matching, Configure option

-(Use a None/Bypass/Default pre-set within the colourimeter, not a display specific matrix pre-set) - After profiling both probes, open the Space Management library, and use Modify, Extract BPD to convert the profiles into Probe Matching files
+• After profiling both probes, open the Space Management library, and use Modify, Extract BPD to convert the profiles into Probe Matching files

 (Use a descriptive name for the extracted BPD file)